cross-team/pattern-lib/README.md

 Now create a `.env.development` file in the project root containing: `GITHUB_API_KEY=YOUR_API_KEY` where YOUR_API_KEY is the key you just copied.
 If you are planning on deploying the app to a production environment you need to create a `.env.production` file as well with the same code as the `.env.development` file you just made.

+## 📝 Creating New Patterns

+To create a new pattern for the pattern library to display, go to the Issues tab of the project and click the "New Issue" button.
+You should be greeted with the "New Pattern Template" and there you can click the "Get Started" button to start filling in the content for your pattern.
+Once you're done, make sure you add the `publish` label so that it will show up in the application.
+The app filters out and only displays issues that have the `publish` label.

 ## 🚀 Quick start

 1.  **Start developing.**